Computer Engineering - Bachelor's degree

 Finland is famous for its top-quality education and excellent living standards.
 Finnish degrees are not only recognised worldwide but are highly regarded.

-Project co-ordinators for a BA in Computer Engineering (Vistula), and BA in Information Technology (Centria University)
+Project co-ordinators for a BEng in Computer Engineering (Vistula), and BEng in Information Technology (Centria University)

 For Centria University of Applied Sciences: